 2. Hot Tub Cover is Inefficient

-An economy spa cover is not going to provide the same heat trapping efficiency of thicker and denser spa covers.
-The R-value of the best spa covers can be 3x the R-value of a basic spa cover.
+If it seems your spa or hot tub is not heating enough, the problem could actually be your cover.
+An economy spa cover isn't going to provide the same heat-trapping efficiency of thicker and denser spa covers.
+The R-value of the best hot tub covers can be three times the R-value of a basic economy level spa cover.

-Secondly, as spa covers age, they can start to take on water and sag in the middle. other covers begin to rip on the edges or along the fold.
-If you see any steam leaking out of the sides of your spa cover, this can be enough heat loss to reduce overall spa temperature.
+Secondly, as spa or hot tub covers age, they can start to take on water and sag in the middle.
+Covers can also begin to rip on the edges or along the fold.
+If you see steam seeping out of the sides of your spa cover, this can bring enough heat loss to reduce the overall temperature of your hot tub.